coredns/rfc/GSoC_Proposal.md

 ## Packaging it as a Class

 The trained model would be packaged as a class.
-Moreover the classes would contain functions (given below) that would make training and adding new layers to the network much easier for anyone, even if he/she has no prior knowledge about TensorFlow/Keras syntaxes.
+Moreover the classes would contain functions (given below) that would make training and testing the model much easier, even if he/she has no prior knowledge about TensorFlow/Keras syntaxes.
+The functions are as follows:

 ```python
 def import_weights()